Setup

 Authentication

-This menu guides you through the authentication setup, where you select how an admin user logs in (only user that can upload files)
+This menu guides you through the authentication setup, where you select how users log in.
+It is possible to disable authentication completely, but strongly discouraged.

 Username / Password